SNUBH-CVC/AngioFILM/README.md

     --save_mp4 True \
 ```

+The model checkpoints are not publicly available.
+For any academic inquiries regarding the model parameters, please contact the corresponding author.

 **Arguments:**

 - `ckpt_path`: Path to the trained model checkpoint (`.pt` file).
 The script expects the corresponding `config.yaml` to be in the parent directory of the checkpoint's parent directory (e.g., `work_dirs/experiment_name/config.yaml` if checkpoint is `work_dirs/experiment_name/checkpoints/model.pt`).